Vitamins And Their Significance To A Human Body

 Vitamin A (Chemical Name: Retinol)

 Vitamin A plays an important role in bone growth, tooth development, reproduction, cell division, gene expression, and regulation of the immune system.
-The skin, eyes, and mucous membranes of the mouth, nose, throat and lungs depend on vitamin A to remain moist.
+The skin, eyes, and mucous membranes of the mouth, nose, throat, and lungs depend on vitamin A to remain moist.
 Vitamin A is also an important antioxidant that may play a role in the prevention of certain cancers.

-Source: liver, cod liver oil, carrot, broccoli, sweet potato, butter, kale, spinach, pumpkin, collard greens, some cheeses, egg, apricot, cantaloupe melon, milk.
+Source: Liver, cod liver oil, carrot, broccoli, sweet potato, butter, kale, spinach, pumpkin, collard greens, some cheeses, egg, apricot, cantaloupe melon, milk.

 Vitamin B1 (Chemical Name: Thiamine)